-- receive inventory and ship on behalf of AGLC.

-- Electronic Funds Transfer (EFT) The electronic transfer of money from one bank account to another via computerbased systems.

-- GLCA The Gaming, Liquor and Cannabis Act.

-- GLCR The Gaming, Liquor and Cannabis Regulation.

-- Hazard Analysis & Critical Control

-Points (HACCP) A management

-system in which cannabis product safety

-is addressed by analyzing and controlling

-biological, chemical and physical hazards

-from raw material production,

-procurement and handling to

-manufacturing, distribution and

-consumption of the finished product.

-- Inspector An Inspector of AGLC, a police officer as defined in the Police Act or someone designated by AGLC as an Inspector under the GLCA.

-- Licensed premises All areas associated with the operations of the licensee, including, but not limited to:

-- Areas cannabis products may be sold; and

-- Any storage room, lobby, hallway or other service areas used by the licensee in support of the areas where cannabis products may be sold.

-- Licensed producer (LP) A business licensed by the Government of Canada to produce cannabis products.
-Within the context of this document, the term refers specifically to those authorized to produce non-medical cannabis products.

-- Licensee The individual, partnership or corporation holding a retail cannabis store licence.

-- Minor A person under the age of 18 years.

-- Mixed SKU or lot notification A piece of paper is attached to any pallets being delivered to AGLC to notify the receiving

-- crew that the pallet has multiple SKUs or lots.
+- from raw material production, procurement, and handling to manufacturing, distribution and consumption of the finished product. - Immediate container An immediate container refers to the packaging that is in direct contact with cannabis or a cannabis accessory that is classified as a cannabis product.
+If a wrapper is used and is in direct contact with the cannabis or accessory, the wrapper is considered the immediate container. - Inspector An Inspector of AGLC, a police officer as defined in the Police Act, or someone designated by AGLC as an Inspector under the GLCA. - Licensed premises All areas associated with the operations of the licence, including, but not limited to: - o Areas where cannabis products may be sold; and - o Any storage room, lobby, hallway, or other service areas used by the licensee in support of the areas where cannabis products may be sold. - Licensed producer (LP) A business licensed by the Government of Canada to produce cannabis products.
+Within the context of this document, the term refers specifically to those authorized to produce recreational cannabis products. - Licensee The individual, partnership or corporation holding a retail cannabis store licence. - Minor A person under the age of 18 years. - Mixed SKU or lot notification A piece of paper is attached to any pallets being delivered to AGLC to notify the receiving crew that the pallet has multiple SKUs or lots.
 The notification should be oriented toward the delivery truck's cargo door.
-Print this form on bright yellow paper.

-- Online retail Products sold by licensed retailers through an internet-based store directly to consumers.

-- Packing slip Included with each pallet, this document contains a listing of each Master Case on the pallet and each SKU associated with the packed products.

-- Preventive Control Plan (PCP) a

-written document that demonstrates

-how hazards to cannabis products are

-identified and prevented, eliminated

-or reduced to an acceptable level.

-- QA Quality Assurance

-- QAP Quality Assurance Persons

-- Qualified Cannabis Worker (QCW) -

-Any person who is over the age of 18 years, has successfully completed the SellSafe Cannabis Staff Training program, has passed a criminal records check and has been deemed qualified by AGLC.

-- SellSafe Cannabis Staff Training A

-mandatory social responsibility

-training program designed to help

-retail cannabis staff understand their

-responsibilities to their customers.
-The

-program also helps workers understand

-Alberta's cannabis laws and AGLC's

-policies to follow them.

-- Stock Keeping Unit (SKU) A common term for a unique numeric identifier, typically in a database.
+Print this form on bright yellow paper. - Online retail Products sold by licensed retailers through an internet-based store directly to consumers. - Packing slip Included with each pallet, this document contains a listing of each Master Case on the pallet and each SKU associated with the packed products. - Preventive Control Plan (PCP) a written document that demonstrates how hazards to cannabis products are identified and prevented, eliminated, or reduced to an acceptable level. - QA Quality Assurance - QAP Quality Assurance Persons - Qualified Cannabis Worker (QCW) Any person who is 18 years or older, has successfully completed the SellSafe Cannabis Staff Training program, has passed a criminal record, check and has been deemed qualified by AGLC. - SellSafe Cannabis Staff Training A mandatory social responsibility training program designed to help retail cannabis staff understand their responsibilities to their customers.
+The program also helps workers understand Alberta's cannabis laws and AGLC's policies to follow them. - Stock Keeping Unit (SKU) A common term for a unique numeric identifier, typically in a database.
 A specifically assigned product number for each variation of an item.
-The SKU number represents variations of the item by size, colour, type, or any other specific designation to aid in computer ordering and inventory control.
-(ISM, 2000)

-- Staff Any QCW employed by the Cannabis Representative or contracted by the Cannabis Representative or a third party to perform assigned or delegated duties.
+The SKU number represents variations of the item by size, colour, type, or any other specific designation to aid in computer ordering and inventory control. - Staff Any QCW employed by the Cannabis Representative or contracted by the Cannabis Representative or a third party working in the cannabis industry to perform assigned or delegated duties. - SOP Standard Operating Procedure

-- Supply Contract A standard contract between an LP and AGLC to supply the Alberta market with cannabis products through AGLC.
+- Supply Contract -A standard contract between an LP and AGLC to supply the Alberta market with cannabis products through AGLC. - THC Delta-9 Tetrahydrocannabinol

-1.3 CANNABIS IN ALBERTA 101
+1.3 Cannabis in Alberta 101